 NAME DATA TYPE DESCRIPTION BackBrightness? float Equivalent to @Brightness (see below), but applied to the back surface of the Media .
 If not specified, the value of @Brightness SHALL be applied to the front and back surfaces of the Media .
 BackCIETint ?
 New in XJDF 2.1 float Average CIE tint value.
-Average CIE tint is calculated according to equations given in \(\right) \text{[TAPPI T560]}.\) Identical to \(\textit{@CIETint}\) (see below), but applied to the back surface.
-If not specified, the value of \(\textit{@CIETint}\) SHALL be applied to the front and back surfaces of the \(\textit{Media}\).
-BackCIEWhiteness?
+Average CIE tint is calculated according to equations given in > [TAPPI T560].
+Identical to @CIETint (see below), but applied to the back surface.
+If not specified, the value of @CIETint SHALL be applied to the front and back surfaces of the Media.
+BackCIEWhiteness ?
 New in XJDF 2.1 float Average CIE whiteness value.
-Average CIE whiteness is calculated according to equations given in • [TAPPI T560].
+Average CIE whiteness is calculated according to equations given in [TAPPI T560].
 Identical to @CIEWhiteness (see below), but applied to the back surface.
 If not specified, the value of @CIEWhiteness SHALL be applied to the front and back surfaces of the Media.
 BackCoating? enumeration Identical to @Coating (see below), but applied to the back surface of the media.
 If not specified, the value of @Coating SHALL be applied to the front and back surfaces of the Media.
-Allowed value is from: ▶ Coating.
+Allowed value is from: Coating.
 BackCoatingDetail?
 NMTOKEN Identical to @CoatingDetail (see below), but applied to the back surface of the media.
 If not specified, the value of @CoatingDetail SHALL be applied to the front and back surfaces of the Media.
 BackGlossValue? float Identical to @GlossValue (see below), but applied to the back surface of the media.
 If not specified, the value of @GlossValue SHALL be applied to the front and back surfaces of the Media.
-BackISOPaperSubstr ate? enumeration @BackISOPaperSubstrate SHALL be used to classify the back surface of the paper.
-Additional technical specifications such as @Opacity, @BackCoating MAY be provided to enhance the definition of the Media.
+BackISOPaperSubstrate? enumeration @BackISOPaperSubstrate SHALL be used to classify the back surface of the paper.
+Additional technical specifications such as @Opacity or @BackCoating MAY be provided to enhance the definition of the Media.
+If @BackISOPaperSubstrate is not specified, the value of @ISOPaperSubstrate SHALL be applied.
+If @BackISOPaperSubstrate is specified, then @ISOPaperSubstrate SHALL also be specified.
 Allowed value is from: ISOPaperSubstrate.
 BackLabColorValue?
 New in XJDF 2.1 LabColor @BackLabColorValue is the CIELAB color value of the media, computed as specified in ▶ [TAPPI T527].
 Identical to @LabColorValue (see below), but applied to the back surface.
 If not specified, the value of @LabColorValue SHALL be applied to the front and back surfaces of the Media.
 BackSpectrum?
 New in XJDF 2.1 Transfer- Function @BackSpectrum is the spectrum of the Media and is identical to @Spectrum (see below), but applied to the back surface.
 If not specified, the value of @Spectrum SHALL be applied to the front and back surfaces of the Media.
-Brightness? float Reflectance percentage of diffuse blue reflectance as defined by • [ISO2470-1:2016].
-The reflectance is reported per • [ISO2470-1:2016] as the diffuse blue reflectance factor of the media in percent to the nearest 0.5% reflectance factor.
-See also @BackBrightness.
-CIETint ? float Average CIE tint value.
-Average CIE tint is calculated according to equations given in • [TAPPI T560].
+Brightness? float Reflectance percentage of diffuse blue reflectance as defined by \[ISO2470-1:2016]\].
+The reflectance is reported per \[ISO2470-1:2016]\] as the diffuse blue reflectance factor of the media in percent to the nearest 0.5% reflectance factor.
+See also \(@BackBrightness.\) CIETint? float Average CIE tint value.
+Average CIE tint is calculated according to equations given in > [TAPPI T560].
+CIEWhiteness ? float Average CIE whiteness value.
+Average CIE whiteness is calculated according to equations given in • [TAPPI T560].
+Coating? enumeration The pre-process coating that has been applied to the media.
+Allowed value is from: • Coating.
+CoatingDetail?
+NMTOKEN Describes additional details of the coating that has been applied to the media and possibly the technology used to apply the coating.